Rapptz/discord.py/docs/interactions/checks.rst

 Combining Checks
 -----------------

-You can combine multiple checks on a command to end up with a vary particular functionality for your needs, in a very concise manner.
+You can combine multiple checks on a command to end up with a very particular functionality for your needs, in a very concise manner.

 As an example, here is a command which only runs if a user has a certain role, ``send_messages`` permissions, the bot has ``manage_messages`` permissions, and with a ``15`` second global cooldown: